drcscodes/drcs.codes/src/ai/ksu/cs3642/fall2025syllabus.md

 Technology requirements:

-- Computer capable of accessing the internet and running modern compilers, interpreters, and text editors
+- Computer capable of accessing the internet and running compilers, interpreters, and text editors